opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 draft: false
 ---

-The weekly check-in conversations with my boss in the COVID era nowadays often dwell on the finer points of organizational change management, which is certainly one of his strengths.
-As [this post](https://www.prosci.com/resources/articles/the-what-why-and-how-of-change-management) argues, organizational change actually happens **one person at a time**.
+The weekly check-in conversations with my boss in the COVID era often dwell on the finer points of change management, which is certainly one of his strengths.
+Organizational change happens [**one person at a time**](https://www.prosci.com/resources/articles/the-what-why-and-how-of-change-management).
 Or more succinctly, organizations don't change.
 People within organizations change.
-Whatever prompted you to read this blog post, I'd like to think that you are in a position where you want to be a part of a change.
+Whatever prompted you to read this blog post, I'd like to think that you are in a position where you want to be a part of the change.
 Or, at least, to "induce the wobble."

-The questions I expect to drill down to eventually, at least to continue to "induce the wobble," include:
+In time, the questions I expect to drill down to this year include:

-- Where is the center of excellence for analytics here?
+- Where exactly is our center of excellence for analytics?

 - What is the current assessment of analytics maturity?